Skip to content

 failed to parse frontmatter: [yaml error details]

-**Solution:** Validate the YAML syntax.
-Check indentation (use spaces, not tabs), ensure colons are followed by spaces, quote strings with special characters, and verify array/object syntax.
+Invalid YAML syntax in the frontmatter.
+Check indentation (use spaces, not tabs), ensure colons are followed by spaces, quote strings with special characters, and verify array/object syntax:

 # Correct indentation and spacing